ASNeG/OpcUaStack/docs/source/glossary.rst

   Address Space
     collection of information that an OPC UA Server makes visible to its Clients

+  Attribute
+    data element of :term:`Node` which can be read and written by a Client

+  BrowseName
+    attribute of :term:`Node` contains its human-readable name

   Communication Stack
     layered set of software modules between the application and the hardware that provides various functions to encode, encrypt and format a Message for sending, and to decode, decrypt and unpack